 Massage therapy can provide deep and immediate relief for tendonitis.
 It can be beneficial whether you work with a professional massage therapist or even do relieving self massage exercises at home.

-Pain may be deeply imbedded in to the superficial wrist and finger extensors of the posterior forearm, but these areas are readily palpable and easily worked with moderate to deep pressure massage.
+Pain may be deeply felt particularly in the wrist and fingers of the posterior forearm.
+Fortunately, these areas respond well to massage.
 Massage can be applied in any direction around the forearm, thumb and fingers.
 Working to pin and stretch the working muscles can provide great relief.

 Massage along the neck and shoulders can also be deeply beneficial.
-Though these areas may not be directly responsible for de Quervain’s syndrome, they may be stressing your muscles in other ways that contribute to the condition.
+Though these areas may not be directly related to de Quervain’s syndrome, your muscles may be stressed in other ways that can be quite painful.